-Award criterion Learning outcome FHEQ Level 8 descriptor Degree characteristic The Doctor of Philosophy (PhD) will be awarded on the basis of a PGR having: On successful completion of the PhD PGRs will, in relation to the particular area of study, independently, be able to: Doctoral degrees are av to/have: to/have: Characteristics often associated with subject specialist doctorates awards are as follows: Completed an approved programme of research training pure Continue to undertake pure and/or applied nec research and employs Demonstrated an understanding of research methodology appropriate to the field of study Demonstrate an understanding of research methodology appropriate to the field of study. understanding of applicable techniques for research and advanced academic enquiry. development at an advanced level, contributing substantially to the development of new techniques, ideas or approaches. the exercise of personal responsibility and largely autonomous initiative in complex and unpredictable situations, Candidates follow structured programmes that include both research and generic skills training.
-Designed an appropriate research project erstanding at the forefront Programmes are based largely on a supervised research project, during which the candidate is registered by Critically investigated and evaluated a focused topic in completing that research project Critically investigate and evaluate a focused topic through completion A systematic acquisition and understanding of a substantial body of knowledge which is at the forefront of an academic discipline or area of professional practice.
-Make informed judgements on complex issues in specialist fields, often in the absence of complete data, and be able to communicate their ideas and conclusions clearly and effectively to specialist and non-specialist audiences ssues in specialist fields, ne absence of complete a higher education provider.
-All doctoral candidates are required to make an original contribution to knowledge by conducting an independent research project; the form this takes usually depends on the candidate's academic subject and the degree-awarding body's regulations.
-Demonstrated an advanced understanding of the concepts relevant to the research project of the research project that the PGR has designed. their ideas and conclusions clearly and effectively to specialist and non-
+Award criterion Learning outcome FHEQ Level 8 descriptor Degree characteristic The Doctor of Philosophy (PhD) will be awarded on the basis of a PGR having: On successful completion of the PhD PGRs will, in relation to the particular area of study, independently, be able to: Characteristics often associated with subject specialist doctorates awards are as follows: Completed an approved programme of research training A detailed Continue to upure and/or research r applied The qualities and transferable skills necessary for employment requiring Demonstrated an understanding of research methodology appropriate to the field of study Demonstrate an understanding of research methodology appropriate to the field of study. understanding of applicable techniques for research and advanced academic enquiry.
+A detailed research an development advanced le contributin substantially t development of techniques, idea approache the exercise of personal responsibility and largely autonomous initiative in complex and unpredictable situations, in professional or Candidates follow structured programmes that include both research and generic skills training.
+Designed an appropriate research project Design a research project of appropriate scope and level The general ability to conceptualise, design and implement a project for the generation of new knowledge, applications or understanding at the forefront of the discipline, and to adjust the project design in the light of unforeseen problems Programmes are based largely on a supervised research project, during which the candidate is registered by Critically investigated and evaluated a focused topic in completing that research project Critically investigate and evaluate a focused topic through completion Make informed judgements on complex issues in specialist fields, a higher education provider.
+All doctoral candidates are required to make an original contribution to knowledge by conducting an independent research project; the form this takes usually depends on Demonstrated an advanced understanding of the concepts relevant to the research project of the research project that the PGR has designed. forefront of an academ or area of professiona ic discipline their ideas s and conclusions clearly yely to specialist and non- ecialist audiences the candidate's academic subject and the degree-awarding body's regulations.